Understanding OCD Through Relational Framework Theory

 I would say thinking you are a murderer or a paedophile are probably two of the scariest and most terrifying thoughts you could have.

-OCD is very clever, because ultimately you know you haven’t done these things but because you cannot prove it 100% you spend hours obsessing over the fact you might have.
-You spend hours googling things and pretty much driving yourself insane going over the same situation again and again and again, slowly withdrawing from reality as OCD takes up all your mental energy.
+OCD is very clever, because ultimately you know you haven’t done these things but because you can’t remember every exact detail – and nobody would btw – and prove it 100% you spend hours obsessing over the fact you might have.
+As a result you waste hours googling things and pretty much driving yourself insane going over the same situation again and again and again, slowly withdrawing from reality as OCD takes up all your mental energy.

 Here it’s important to note with memory that the more we go over a situation the sketcher it actually gets.
 This is because we reconstruct memories from the last time we had the memory.
 Therefore you are NEVER going to get any additional information from that memory.
 What then starts to happen, if we continue to think over a memory, is that our brain – trying to be helpful – ‘fills in the gaps’, which is where false memory OCD can start to weave it’s evil way in too.